 “Conditions are never just right.
 People who delay action until all factors are favorable do nothing.”

+Do you know what the problem is?
 There’s no failure to face in the preparation stage.
 There’s no disappointment to deal with in the dream-casting phase.

 There’s something to be said for beginning now.